ramensoftware/windows-11-start-menu-styling-guide/Themes/SideBySide/README.md

 ## Removing the "Recommended" section

-The "Recommended" section can be removed by following these steps:
+For the classic Start menu, the "Recommended" section can be removed by following these steps:

 * Import [the NoRecommendedSection theme](https://github.com/ramensoftware/windows-11-start-menu-styling-guide/blob/main/Themes/NoRecommendedSection/README.md)